 A freestanding wardrobe can provide room for all your clothes and accessories and can be moved around the house, easily.

-Hinge door wardrobes are the most widely recognized style of closets, where the shutters open into the space in front of them.
-All that needs to be ensured when choosing these, is that there is enough room for the doors to open, and an easy access to all the items stored inside.
+Hinged door wardrobes are the most widely recognized style of closets, where the shutters open into the space in front of them.
+All that needs to be ensured when choosing these, is that there is enough room for the doors to open and an easy access to all the items stored inside.

 A corner wardrobe, as the name would suggest, makes use of a corner of your bedroom, optimizing the available space to suit your storage needs.